ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

 **Agenda Item - IETF 114:**

-- Discussion, if the MoWIE work shall be presented in the ALTO WG meeting slot
+- Discussion, if the MoWIE work shall be presented in the ALTO WG IETF 114 meeting slot
-- Concerns that the time slots might be too small
+- Concerns that the time slot might be too small

 **Agenda Item - New I-Drafts:**